Postdoctoral Fellowship in Pediatric Neuropsychology

 Arianna K. Stefanatos, PhD

 Dr. Stefanatos is a pediatric neuropsychologist within the Metabolic Disease Program.
-Her research interests involve examining predictors of neurocognitive, socio-emotional and behavioral functioning within at-risk populations over time.
+Her research interests involve examining predictors of neurocognitive, socioemotional and behavioral functioning within at-risk populations over time.

-Nina H. Thomas, PhD, ABPP-Cn
+Nina Hattiangadi Thomas, PhD, ABPP-CN

 About the fellowship